alexeichhorn/typegpt/README.md

         verbs: list[str]
 ```

-If you are using OpenAI as your LLM provider, simply exchange the OpenAI client class name with the sublass `TypeOpenAI` (for async `AsyncTypeOpenAI` or for Azure `TypeAzureOpenAI`/`AsyncTypeAzureOpenAI`) to make it safe.
-You can still use it as you would have used it before, but can now also call the `generate_output` function for chat completions like this to generate the output object:
+If you are using OpenAI as your LLM provider, simply replace the OpenAI client class name with the subclass `TypeOpenAI` (for async use `AsyncTypeOpenAI`, or for Azure use `TypeAzureOpenAI`/`AsyncTypeAzureOpenAI`) to make it safe.
+You can still use it as you would have before, but you can now also call the `generate_output` function for chat completions like this to generate the output object:

 ```python
 from typegpt.openai import TypeOpenAI